mecharmor/YouTubeBot/README.md

 ## Prerequisites
 1. This project uses the 'googleapis' package which uses Google auth OAuth2 so you will need to create a client_oath_token.json at the root of the project for access to uploading youtube videos.
 Follow this guide: https://developers.google.com/youtube/v3/quickstart/nodejs
+2. Copy the `.env.sample` to `.env` and fill the fields with your desired configuration

 ## Getting Started